PEO vs EOR: key differences and how to choose

 These similarities are described below.

-• Compliance Support: Compliance support means the assurance of following business laws and regulations.
-Both services ensure compliance with labor laws, tax regulations, and employment standards, reducing the risk of legal penalties.
+- Compliance Support: Both services handle compliance with labor laws, tax regulations, and employment standards, reducing the risk of legal penalties.

-• Risk Management: Risk management means that both EORs and PEOs help with minimizing business risks by managing employment-related liabilities like workplace safety regulations, workers’ compensation, and unemployment claims.
+- Risk Management: Both EORs and PEOs help reduce business risk by managing employment-related liabilities like workplace safety, workers' compensation, and unemployment claims.

 What are the differences between a PEO and an EOR?